Sumitdhiman/Browser-Sticky-Notes/README.md

 - Perfect for quick notes and reminders.
 - Export the text in TXT format, which can be turned off.
 - Change the Palette colours.
+- You can check the Word Count, change Font size and Copy all text with a single click(1.6)

 ## Installation